mhabbani/Cloudera-certs/CCA-Spark-Hadoop-Developer/02_sqoop_import.md

 * `--hive-overwrite`: this argument makes Sqoop overwrite existing data in Hive tables.
 * `--create-hive-table`: If set, then the job will fail if the target hive table exits.
 By default this property is false.
 * `--hive-database`: Specify destination database.
+If not used the `default` database is to be used.
 * `--compress`: Enable compression.
 * `--compression-codec`: Hadoop compression codec (default gzip).
 * `--outdir`: Output directory for generated code.